ga4gh-metadata/SchemaBlocks/main/doc/common.md

 # GA4GH - common and shared object definitions

 Definition of some prototype objects which are re-used in other schema documents.

+The schema definitions are done in the [YAML file](../yaml/common.yaml).

 ## Biocharacteristic_class